CaseyThiessen/klarity-bwHPC-setup/README.md

 # Klarity on bwHPC
 ## Overview

+This repository provides a step-by-step guide on how to install, configure, and run Klarity on the bwHPC cluster.

 Klarity is a toolkit for inspecting AI decision-making processes.
 It provides intuitive and visual insights into how models reason about inputs.